How we met the artist:

 Once completed, the works release marks and patterns of rich texture reminiscent of waves, wrinkles and folds, textiles or even darkness.
 These are the result of converging or diverging lines, their diverse densities and varying rates of wear in the tinting strength of the pencil or ink.
 Alternating brighter and darker layers up to entire passages arise.
 This can extend beyond single works and even cover whole series of works in which the gradations of pencil or colour are continued.

 Connearn’s works have various sizes and shapes, although the artist generally prefers to practice on a large scale, in a rectangular format, in order to evenly pace the work, literally take the line on a walk.
-In his latest series called Refuge, after many years of mainly drawing in black and white, Connearn started to use colour inspired by the flags of a Calais refugee camp.
+In his called Refuge, after many years of mainly drawing in black and white, Connearn started to use colour inspired by the flags of a Calais refugee camp.
 Layers of superimposed coloured lines or black lines covering up coloured ones introduce a new aspect of layering and gradations to his minimal scheme.

 David Connearn has exhibited widely in the UK and abroad.
 His works entered important private and public collections such as the British Museum, the Victoria and Albert Museum and the British Council.